nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section lists planned enhancements to address known feature flaws.
 These enhancements will be implemented after PE-D testing is completed and feedback is received.

-1. **Add Confirmation for ‘Clear’ Command**
+1. **Enhance error messages for commands that use `INDEX`**
-   **Current Issue:** The `clear` command deletes all entries immediately without a confirmation prompt, which can lead to accidental data loss.
+   **Current Issue:** The error message associated with an invalid `INDEX` contains the line `Also possible: unknown prefixes added after person index`, which may be confusing for commands that accept no prefixes. (e.g. `delete`, `info`)
-   **Planned Enhancement:** Add a confirmation dialog that appears when the `clear` command is entered.
-Users must confirm the action by typing “yes” to proceed with clearing all data.
-Example prompt: "Are you sure you want to clear all entries?
-Type 'yes' to confirm."
+   **Planned Enhancement:** Make the error message more specific, to only include the portion on unknown prefixes for commands that accept prefixes.

-2. **Make 'Undo' and 'Redo' Command Limit Clear**
+2. **Make 'undo' and 'redo' command limit clear**
    **Current Issue:** Users are unaware of the limit to the `undo` and `redo` command history, leading to potential confusion.
    **Planned Enhancement:** Display a warning when the maximum undo/redo history has been reached.
 For example, "No further undo actions are available."

-3. **Emoji Handling in Input Fields**
+3. **Emoji handling in input fields**
-   **Current Issue:** Input fields currently do not handle emojis correctly due to a regex limitation, which may cause unexpected behavior.
+   **Current Issue:** Input fields currently are not guaranteed to handle emojis correctly due to a regex limitation, which may cause unexpected behavior.
    **Planned Enhancement:** Update the regex used for validation to allow emojis in names, addresses, and other text fields, or provide an informative error message if emojis are not supported.

-4. **Display List Sorting Options**
+4. **Display list sorting options**
    **Current Issue:** The `list` command displays entries in a default order, with no options for sorting.
    **Planned Enhancement:** Add sorting options to the `list` command, allowing users to sort by name, class, or payment status.
 For example, `list sortby/name` or `list sortby/class`.

-5. **Improved Multi-Monitor Support**
+5. **Enhance the `pie` and `bar` commands**
-   **Current Issue:** When switching between multiple monitors, the application may open off-screen if moved to a secondary screen and later switched back to a single-monitor setup.
+   **Current Issue:** Currently, both commands generate a visualisation with fixed categories. (e.g. `pie` is fixed to only display `CLASS_ID`, and `bar` for `MONTH_PAID`)
-   **Planned Enhancement:** Implement better positioning handling to ensure the application opens within the primary screen’s bounds if multiple monitors are disconnected.
+   **Planned Enhancement:** Allow users to specify the data they wish to make a pie/bar chart of.
+This will naturally solve edge cases for instances where the legend generated is empty, or empty strings are displayed as a bar on the bar chart.

-6. **Allow Multiple Class Allocations for a Single Student**
+6. **Allow multiple class allocations for a single student**
    **Current Issue:** Currently, there are restrictions preventing a student from being assigned to more than one class, which can cause issues in managing class rosters.
-   **Planned Enhancement:** Remove restrictions each student to a single class.
+   **Planned Enhancement:** Add additional features that accommodates assigning each student to more than one class (i.e. replace the class ID implementation with a different implementation).

-7. **Enable Multi-Word Search for Accurate Matching**
+7. **Enable multi-word search for accurate matching**
    **Current Issue:** Currently, the find command interprets multi-word entries with spaces (e.g., names or addresses) as separate search terms.
-For example, searching `n/Kim Woo Bin` returns any entries that match "Kim," "Woo," or "Bin" individually rather than finding the exact phrase "Kim Woo Bin."
-Similarly, searching for an address like "222 Greenwood Ave" matches "222," "Greenwood," and "Ave" separately, which could yield inaccurate results.
+For example, searching `n/Kim Woo Bin` returns any entries that match `Kim`, `Woo`, or `Bin` individually rather than finding the exact phrase `Kim Woo Bin`.
+Similarly, searching for an address like `222 Greenwood Ave` matches `222`, `Greenwood`, and `Ave` separately, which could yield inaccurate results.
    **Planned Enhancement:** Modify the find command to recognize multi-word search terms as complete phrases, enabling accurate matching for entries that include spaces.
 This enhancement will help avoid potential edge cases due to whitespace handling.

-8. **Enable distinction between office and hp numbers**
+8. **Enable distinction between parent and personal numbers**
    **Current Issue:** Currently, each student in EduTuTu can only store up to one phone number.
-   **Planned Enhancement:** Modify EduTuTu to allow storage of multiple phone numbers (eg., Office Hp and Personal Phone Numbers)
+   **Planned Enhancement:** Modify EduTuTu to allow storage of multiple phone numbers (eg., Parent's Hp and Personal Phone Numbers)

 9. **Enable handling of larger fees**
    **Current Issue:** Currently, the fees field only accepts up to 9 integers to prevent integer overflow.
    **Planned Enhancement:** Modify EduTuTu to allow the storage of larger fees & fees in the form of floats.

 10. **Enable handling for more special characters in names**
     **Current Issue:** Users may encounter issues when entering names with comma.